-Originally from the Austin area, Rebecca Faulkner is a board certified music therapist (MT-BC) who received her bachelor’s degree in music therapy from the University of Kansas in 2012.
-She completed her internship with Music to Grow On in Sacramento, CA where she worked with children and adults with Autism, Down Syndrome, Cerebral Palsy, and multiple other disabilities.
+Originally from the Austin area, Rebecca Faulkner is a board-certified music therapist (MT-BC) who received her bachelor’s degree in music therapy from the University of Kansas in 2012.
+She completed her internship with Music to Grow On in Sacramento, CA where she worked with children and adults with Autism, Down’s Syndrome, Cerebral Palsy, and multiple other disabilities.
 Working with individuals with special needs has been Rebecca’s passion since she was in middle school, and now she gets the opportunity to make a difference in people’s lives every day doing what she loves.
 She is the full-time music therapist in Round Rock Independent School District as well as the owner and director of Music Therapy Services of Austin, LLC.